-Xyrem is our largest selling product and our financial results are significantly influenced by sales of Xyrem, which accounted for 69.3% of our net product sales for the three months ended March 31, 2015 and 67.0% of our net product sales for the year ended December 31, 2014.
+Xyrem is our largest selling product and our financial results are significantly influenced by sales of Xyrem, which accounted for 74.6% and 72.1% of our net product sales for the three and six months ended June 30, 2015, respectively, and 67.0% of our net product sales for the year ended December 31, 2014.
 Our future plans assume that sales of Xyrem will increase.
 While Xyrem product sales grew from 2012 to 2013 and from 2013 to 2014, we cannot assure you that we can maintain sales of Xyrem at or near current levels, or that Xyrem sales will continue to grow.
 We have periodically increased the price of Xyrem, most recently in February 2015, and we cannot assure you that price adjustments we have taken or may take in the future will not negatively affect Xyrem sales volumes.

-In addition to other risks described herein, our ability to maintain or increase Xyrem product sales is subject to a number of risks and uncertainties, the most important of which are discussed below, including those related to:
+In addition to other risks described herein, our ability to maintain or increase Xyrem product sales is subject to a number of risks and uncertainties, the most important of which are discussed in more detail below, including those related to:

-- the potential introduction of a generic version of Xyrem or an alternative sodium oxybate product for treating cataplexy and/or excessive daytime sleepiness, or EDS, in narcolepsy; - changed or increased regulatory restrictions, including changes to our final approved risk evaluation and mitigation strategy, or REMS, the development of a single shared REMS for sodium oxybate with potential generic competitors, or regulatory actions by the FDA, as discussed in more detail in the risk factors below; - our manufacturing partners' ability to obtain sufficient quota from the U.S. Drug Enforcement Administration, or DEA, to satisfy our needs for Xyrem: - any supply, manufacturing or distribution problems arising with any of our manufacturing and distribution partners, all of whom are sole source providers for us; - any increase in restrictive conditions for reimbursement required by, and the availability of reimbursement from, third party payors, as discussed in more detail in the risk factor in Part II, Item 1A of this Quarterly Report on Form 10-Q entitled "Price approvals and reimbursement may not be available for our products, which could diminish our sales or affect our ability to sell our products profitably;" - changes in healthcare laws and policy, including changes in requirements for rebates, reimbursement and coverage by federal healthcare programs; - continued acceptance of Xyrem by physicians and patients, even in the face of negative publicity that surfaces from time to time; - changes to our label, including new safety warnings or changes to our boxed warning, that further restrict how we market and sell Xyrem; - · any failure to transition to the final approved REMS in a timely manner and to the satisfaction of the FDA; and - potential disruptions in services during such transition and potential negative reactions from physicians and patients in response to activities involved in our transition to the final approved REMS.
+- the potential introduction of a generic version of Xyrem or an alternative sodium oxybate product for treating cataplexy and/or excessive daytime sleepiness, or EDS, in narcolepsy; - changed or increased regulatory restrictions, including changes to our final approved risk evaluation and mitigation strategy, or REMS, the development of a single shared REMS for sodium oxybate with potential generic competitors, or regulatory actions by the FDA; - our manufacturing partners' ability to obtain sufficient quota from the U.S. Drug Enforcement Administration, or DEA, to satisfy our needs for Xyrem; - any supply, manufacturing or distribution problems arising with any of our manufacturing and distribution partners, all of whom are sole source providers for us; - any increase in restrictive conditions for reimbursement required by, and the availability of reimbursement from, third party payors; - changes in healthcare laws and policy, including changes in requirements for rebates, reimbursement and coverage by federal healthcare programs;

+- continued acceptance of Xyrem by physicians and patients, even in the face of negative publicity that surfaces from time to time; - changes to our label, including new safety warnings or changes to our boxed warning, that further restrict how we market and sell Xyrem; - any failure to transition to the final approved REMS in a timely manner and to the satisfaction of the FDA; and - potential disruptions in services during such transition and potential negative reactions from physicians and patients in response to activities involved in our transition to the final approved REMS.